-A current member of the Postpartum depression recovery program, emailed me this evening to say thank you for some words that I had written as part of the program.
+A member of the our Postpartum depression recovery program (now Find My Calm), emailed me to say thank you for some words that I had written as part of the program.

 Although I know everything that I teach, I sometimes don't remember how I have worded things, and sometimes (and I hope I don't tread on any non-spiritualists toes here), I don't actually think I am alone in what I write.